 Our 10-year bond-OIS spread falls immediately about 1.5 basis points.
 This effect fades in about one month and is typically lower than other estimates using event study methodology.
-Andrade, Breckenfelder, De Fiore, Karadi, and Tristani (2016) compile a selection of event studies on the APP announcement which give an impact on the 10-year yield between -2.45 and -5.8 basis points (27-64 basis points for a 11% GDP shock).
+Andrade, Breckenfelder, De Fiore, Karadi, and Tristani (2016) compile a selection of event studies on the APP announcement, which give an impact on the 10-year yield between -2.45 and -5.8 basis points (27-64 basis points for a 11% GDP shock).
 The impact is typically lower on the 10-year rate than in the US or UK.
 Altavilla, Carboni, and Motto (2021) among others attribute this difference to the financial conditions at the start of APP, noting financial stress was already low in January 2015, and "various yields and spreads [were] already compressed".

 A back-of-the-envelope estimation suggests the January 2015 announcement (around 10% of GDP) lowers the 10-year spread by around -15 basis points based on our results, which is not far from what Altavilla, Carboni, and Motto (2021) find in their controlled event study on the January 2015 announcement: -17 basis points on a 1-day change in the 10-year Bund yield and -29 basis points in the euro area average 10-year yield.
-They also find that this immediate effect starts to fade from the day after, by looking at 2-day windows.
-By contrast, Eser, Lemke, Nyholm, Radde, and Vladu (2019) using a calibrated term-structure model with a supply factor find an impact of the January 2015 announcement on the 10-year term premium (average of 4 biggest euro area countries) of about -50 basis points, with long-persisting effects.
+They also find that this immediate effect starts to fade from the day after by looking at 2-day windows.
+By contrast, Eser, Lemke, Nyholm, Radde, and Vladu (2019) using a calibrated term-structure model with a supply factor, find an impact of the January 2015 announcement on the 10-year term premium (average of 4 biggest euro area countries) of about -50 basis points, with long-persisting effects.

 These differences may come first by our data frequency.
-With monthly data, we capture a 10-year yields compression persistency, rather than relying uniquely on the day of announcement.
-Second, our 10-year spread controls for the evolution of the OIS curve, meaning that potential effects coming purely from a signaling channel is in principle taken out.
+With monthly data, we capture a 10-year yield compression persistency rather than relying uniquely on the day of the announcement.
+Second, our 10-year spread controls for the evolution of the OIS curve, meaning that potential effects coming purely from a signaling channel are, in principle, taken out.
 This is an advantage of our measure as these signaling effects can be confounded with other instruments like the forward guidance strategy.
-By contrast, taking the 10-year bond-OIS spread is a model-free way to proxy the impact on the term premium which is in principle only related to APP.